This is a Master of Library and Information Science degree.

 Prior to graduation, all students must complete a graduate examination which requires them to demonstrate mastery of the LIS Student Learning Outcomes.
 Students admitted prior to Fall 2017 may choose either the Comprehensive Exam or the ePortfolio.
 The ePortfolio will be the mandatory final product for all students admitted in Fall 2017 and later.

-In the state of Missouri, Library Media Certification is granted by the Missouri Department of Elementary and Secondary Education (DESE).
+In the State of Missouri, Library Media Certification is granted by the Missouri Department of Elementary and Secondary Education (DESE).
 The University of Missouri is approved to offer courses that lead to both Stand Alone and Add-on Certification through our MLIS degree, under the Library Media Specialist emphasis area.